Bicycling and Walking in Virginia

 As the trail evolves, the multi-use portions may be expanded and connected so long-range trips are possible.

 Some of the trails that could be incorporated into this statewide network include:

-- The proposed Multi-City Trail will span southside Hampton Roads from downtown Suffolk to the Virginia Beach oceanfront.
-The route will be formed from these planned or proposed trail projects in Suffolk, Chesapeake, Portsmouth, Norfolk and Virginia Beach:
+- The proposed Multi-City Trail in Southside Hampton Roads from downtown Suffolk to the Virginia Beach oceanfront.
+The route will be formed from planned or proposed trail projects in Suffolk, Chesapeake, Portsmouth, Norfolk and Virginia Beach: